mollybaker/IPRules-Generator/README.md

 # Meta
 Molly Baker mollyrosebaker@gmail.com

-Distributed under the XYZ license.
+Distributed under the MIT license.
 See ``LICENSE`` for more information.